-Mumia Abu-Jamal is an activist, journalist, scholar who was raised on Wallace St. in a close knit Black community in the 1950s and 60s.
-Throughout his life as a radio personality and writer, Abu-Jamal worked tirelessly to assure safety and just treatment for Black residents in Philly and in other major cities around the nation.
+Mumia Abu-Jamal is a native Philadelphian, an activist, journalist, and scholar who was raised on Wallace St. in a close knit Black community in the 1950s and 60s.
+Throughout his life as a radio personality and writer, Abu-Jamal worked tirelessly to assure safety and just treatment for Black residents in Philadelphia and in other major U.S. cities.
 He used his voice as a powerful tool for change during his career as a journalist for notable outlets such as WHYY.
-Throughout his 39 years of political incarceration and constant censorship, he has consistently written and published more than a dozen books about issues of social justice including a recent book, Have Black Lives Ever Mattered?
-(2017).
-He is one of the leading figures of contemporary Philadelphia Black history across media, politics, and letters and he tackles issues of racial injustice, policing, prisons, labor and international politics.
+Mumia has written and published more than a dozen books about issues of social justice, including a recent book, Have Black Lives Ever Mattered?

-Black people have consistently struggled to survive in Philadelphia since the dawn of this nation-- across generations of racist violence, oppression, and displacement at the hands of non-Black residents.
-This history of Black Philadelphia life and struggle has not been documented to any acceptable degree.
-In fact, that history has been mocked through the 2018 renaming of a portion of 59th St. W. Wilson Goode Sr. Way, in spite of the fact that he committed unprecedented acts of intraracial violence in his first mayoral term after dropping a bomb on the Black neighborhood of Cobbs Creek, destroying 61 homes and murdering 11 members of the MOVE organization, including six young children.
-Similarly, Christopher Columbus has a major boulevard named after him, as well as a statue, which, until very recently stood looming as a violent symbol of his and other colonizer’s violent massacre of Native peoples in the Americas.
-These statues and street names in our city must more accurately convey the history of Black residents who have lived here and produced for generations
+If the city of Philadelphia can see fit to rename of a portion of 59th St. W. Wilson Goode Sr. Way, in spite of the fact that Goode participated in unprecedented acts of violence on other Philadelphians with the dropping of a bomb on the Black neighborhood of Cobbs Creek, destroying 61 homes and murdering 11 members of the MOVE organization, including five young children, I see no reason not to name a street after a beloved native of Philadelphia such as Mumia Abu Jamal.
+Similarly, Christopher Columbus has a major boulevard named after him, as well as a statue, which, until very recently, stood looming as a violent symbol of his and other colonizer’s violent massacre of Native peoples in the Americas.

-In the wake of continued racism and violence against Black people and activists in Philadelphia and across the country, it is imperative that we honor those community histories and Black lives that have pushed to transform our society into one that is truly free for all.
+It is imperative that we honor those community histories and Black lives that have pushed to transform our society into one that is free for all.
 Mumia Abu-Jamal is just that person who pushes to make sure Black lives truly matter in our city.